ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 * Construction from metal
 * Control based on sensor data and/or pre-calculated trajectories
 * Variable speed
+* More robust mass variance
 * Explore internal center of mass shifting and more uniform mass distribution for orientation
+* Explore motion with mass along the axis of motion but on the other side of the spring
 * Explore various impact per second speeds and examine behavior as fluidization time grows
 * Explore with denser systems to examine behavior when buoyant forces are less of a deciding factor in the motion (heavier metal construction will aid with this, as will battery and control board mounting)
 * More experiments with different granular materials and packing